Residential Rehabilitation Matching Grant Program

-- For projects that require historic review, applications and fees must be submitted for approval (either by the Landmarks Advisory Commission (LAC), or staff, depending on the project) in conjunction with grant applications.
+- For projects that require historic review, applications and fees must be submitted for approval (either by the Landmarks Commission, or staff, depending on the project) in conjunction with grant applications.
 City staff may consider alternative arrangements with advance notice.
 All applicants seeking funding for projects requiring historic review are urged to notify the City of their intent to apply at the earliest opportunity.

 - Projects must meet the Secretary of Interior's Standards for Rehabilitation.
 Copies of the Standards are available at the Community Development Department or online.

 - Completion of 106 and NEPA documents is required for all development projects.
 City staff has the forms available by request.